Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Results and Discussion

 \subsection{\bf{Deformation and Ellipticity}}

-The variation of the deformation ($\gamma$-factor) with total central energy density for different central magnetic field strengths $B_{cen} = [0, 5\times 10^{17}, 7\times 10^{17},1\times 10^{18},1.5\times 10^{18}] $ Gauss at a fixed bag constant $B_{bag} = 65 \; MeV/fm^3$ is shown in Fig.~\hyperref[fig:defor_plot]{\ref*{fig:defor_plot}}, panel (~\hyperref[fig:sub71]{\ref*{fig:sub71}}).
-As seen in the figure, the $\gamma$-factor decreases (i.e, deformation increases) with increasing central magnetic field strength.
-In the absence of magnetic field $(B=0)$, the star remains spherically symmetric, corresponding to $\gamma=1$, and hence shows no deformation.
-The most significant deviations from spherical symmetry occur at intermediate central energy densities.
-At lower central energy densities, the $\gamma$-factor is extremely small, such configurations should not be considered.
-At higher central energy densities, the $\gamma$-factor approaches unity, indicating that the star becomes nearly spherical again.
-This behavior highlights that the combined effect of magnetic field pressure and matter pressure leads to maximum deformation at intermediate central energy densities.
-The effect of the central magnetic field and a fixed bag constant on the deformation of the star can be analyzed using the ellipticity $\varepsilon$, which is defined as \cite{Riz18},
+The left panel of Fig.~\hyperref[fig:defor_plot]{\ref*{fig:defor_plot}} shows the variation of the deformation parameter (${\gamma}$-factor) with the central total energy density for different central magnetic field strengths, $B_{cen}= \rm{[0, 5\times 10^{17}, 7\times 10^{17},1\times 10^{18},1.5\times 10^{18}]\,G}$ at a fixed bag constant $B_{bag} =\rm{ 65 \, MeV/fm^3}$.
+As seen in the figure, the ${\gamma}$-factor decreases as the central magnetic field strength increases, indicating enhanced deformation of the stellar configuration.
+In the absence of magnetic field (${B=0}$), the star remains perfectly spherical, corresponding to ${\gamma=1}$.
+As the magnetic field grows stronger, magnetic pressure anisotropy leads to ${P_{\perp T}>P_{\parallel T}}$, producing an oblate deformation (${\gamma<1}$).
+The maximum deviation from spherical symmetry occurs at intermediate central energy densities, where the competing effects of magnetic pressure and matter pressure are most pronounced.
+At low central energy densities, the value of $\gamma$ is relatively small, indicating significant deformation, whereas at very high central energy densities, $\gamma$ tends toward unity, suggesting that the star becomes nearly spherical again.
+This behavior reflects a physical balance between gravitational compression and magnetic tension, with the magnetic contribution dominating only within a certain density range.
+To quantify the stellar deformation, we compute the ellipticity ${\varepsilon}$, defined as~\cite{Riz18}: